Druue/OOP_Project/docs/agendas/Agenda-week10.md

 # Questions for the TA

 Q: Within the assessment rubric "The user can select (at least) fixed timeslots for the reservations" is listed - Is this regarding the custom events a user can add?

+Q: Are admin CRUD operations a basic requirement?
+With regards to buildings, rooms, reservations, users.